 What if you don’t have a job?

 Some people make the decision not to work during school in order to focus on their studies.
-Though going this route makes paying for college much more difficult, many people elect to go this route.
+Though going this route makes paying for college much more difficult, many people elect to rely on student debt.

 Even if you have no income during school, making interest only payments is still a good idea.
 In fact, it may be even more important.